world-class/REPL/faq/README.md

 ### I don't want to miss important announcements, what to do

 - Make sure you have a filter in your email for UoL emails.
-Also subscribe to [#announcements-from-uol](https://app.slack.com/client/TDT1N1BUG/CM4KKHUCB) on Slack.
+Also subscribe to :lock: [#announcements-from-uol](https://app.slack.com/client/TDT1N1BUG/CM4KKHUCB) on Slack (students only).

 ### How long are vacations between semesters